andrew-wilkes/go-cms/docs/Testing.md

 This will create `pages.json` in the `files/test/data` folder and many html content files in `files/test/pages`.

 ## Deployment of test version
 It is annoying to test a web app by refreshing a browser with different user input and observing results in the browser.
-So there is a test version of the index page (in the www folder) that allows us to capture request data for a variety of scenarious, save that data, and use the data in unit tests.
+So there is a `test.html` file (in the www folder) which may be used to capture request data for a variety of scenarious, save that data, and use the data in unit tests.

 ## Copying of Test Pages and Data
 By running the `make copyfiles` command, the test page data and content files will be copied to the server after erasing the old data and content files that were on the server before.